Upper Endoscopy Baltimore: GERD/Reflux Procedures in Maryland

 - Low mortality rate

-- Able to be performed on patients who have had previous bariatric surgery, regardless of the procedure
+- It can be performed on patients who have had previous bariatric surgery, regardless of the procedure

 - The entire procedure is incisionless, which translates to less downtime and less pain